ninilich/dag-executor-lib/README.md

 ## Overview

-The `dagexecutor` library provides a robust implementation of a Directed Acyclic Graph (DAG) for managing and executing tasks in a flexible and efficient manner.
+The `dagexecutor` library provides an implementation of a Directed Acyclic Graph (DAG) for managing and executing tasks in a flexible and efficient manner.
 This library allows users to define tasks with dependencies, execute them in the correct order, and handle any exceptions that may arise during execution.

 ## Features